volunteersvn80/revanced-nonroot/README.md

 # Important note

 Some one ask me make function split 4 architectures but I think it not good for Downloaders.
 They must be check device's architecture.
 Universal APK is better.
 So some Apps on APKmirror only supported arch, I use Uptodown to take Universal APK.
-Thanks.
 Please read this before open issue.
 So if you want to split apk.
-Please read [this issue](https://github.com/luxysiv/revanced-nonroot/issues/9) to use this function.
+Please read [this issue](https://github.com/luxysiv/revanced-nonroot/issues/9) to use this function.Thanks for read

 # Credit